-We gave our face a quick rinse and went outside.
-Just as we thought the most beautiful part of our Sahara experience is about to begin, a strong wind came without warning.
-Sands started to blow everywhere.
-They were like little pervasive devils running towards you, into your ears, nose and mouth.
-We couldn't help but smile: we would have to wash our face again and delay our star gazing plan.
-So we went back to the tent, waiting for the sand storm to stop.
-While not knowing when the wind ceased to blow, we had dinner in the canteen and then were entertained by traditional Berber music.
+We gave our faces a quick rinse and went outside.
+Just as we thought the most beautiful part of our Sahara experience was about to begin, a strong wind came without warning.
+Sand started to blow everywhere.
+They were like little pervasive devils running towards you, into your ears, nose, and mouth.
+We couldn't help but smile.
+We would have to wash our faces again and delay our stargazing plan.
+So we went back to the tent, waiting for the sandstorm to stop.
+We ate dinner in the canteen while waiting for the wind to stop blowing and were then entertained by traditional Berber music.

 Odynovo travel consultant Thomas (right) tried his hand at playing the drum

-It's almost midnight and the wind was still howling.
+It's almost midnight, and the wind is still howling.
 It's time that we forgot our stargazing plan and learned to live in the moment.
 After all, it was an enjoyable and memorable night.
 We looked forward to the sunrise the next day.

 Our camp guide woke us up while it was still dark.
 Time to watch the sunrise on a camel!
 I had previously heard that Sahara camels were dromedaries.
 It was right.
 All the camels we saw were one-humped.
-Surprisingly, they were all tied together in a rope following the camel guide.
+Surprisingly, they were all roped together and following the camel guide.
 The tourist seat was set on the hump.
-The guide gave a yell and the friendly camels lay down to offer us seats.
+The guide gave a yell, and the friendly camels lay down to offer us seats.
 The camel trek was a relaxing experience.
-Their humps swayed back and forth and their feet swooshed through the sand.
+Their humps swayed back and forth, and their feet swooshed through the sand.

 The camels ready to offer us seats